upscale-project/sqed-generator/README.txt

 Either of the above variants should result in a generic QED module that is easily customizable.

+Update 12 April 2019:

+We plan to integrate a submodule for generic single instruction checking.
+In a related project, we are working on single instruction checking for RIDECORE (RISC-V).
+However, RIDECORE does not implement floating-point instructions, and hence we will not have any properties for RIDECORE that we could abstract and reuse for the generic submodule.
+However, in the submodule, we should provide generic checks for floating-point instructions in order to make our generic module widely applicable.

 Update 4 April 2019:

 We need to make sure that the implementation of the generic module